stefichjo/toki-pona/nasin-toki.md

 **Life-form modifiers** are **thing modifiers**, that can imply "ijo" meaning "life-form".

-👍 **Life-form nouns** imply the word "sijelo", meaning "life-form".
+👍 **Life-form modifiers** imply the word "sijelo", meaning "life-form".

 | akesi |
 |:-|